nbarros/cib_utils/README.md

 # Changelog

 * 30/06/2024 : Nuno Barros <barros@lip.pt>

 				Implemented working version of the cib_daq_server, along with the respective service.
-				Too be deployed in the production CIBs soon.
+				To be deployed in the production CIBs soon.

 # Module descrition
 ## axi_fifo